 As a result of choosing a high deductible plan, you’re now eligible to make contributions to an HSA.
 Your employer might offer to make contributions to your HSA as well, since they too save on the lower premiums.

 For 2018, your contribution for the year is capped at $3,450 (or $6,900 if your plan covers more than one person).
 Note that if your employer contributes, then this amount counts toward the maximum, since your combined contributions cannot exceed the limit.

 For 2019, the HSA contribution limit increased slightly to $3,500 (or $7,000 for family plans).

 Individuals over the age of 55 are eligible to contribute an extra $1,000 per year (in both 2018 and 2019), referred to as catch-up contributions.

 Where can an HSA account be opened?

 The most common scenario is for an employer to sponsor an HSA plan as part of a high deductible plan option.
 Often, this option comes with an employer contribution as well.

-However, you can also access an HSA through many investment brokerage firms, such as Fidelity.
+However, you can also access an HSA through many investment brokerage firms, such as Fidelity or Lively.
 This option is most relevant to freelancers.